Is job dissatisfaction a challenge in your company?

 Still, you need to take action to prevent damage to team morale and company performance.
 And ideally, you need to take action fast – before unhappy employees resign and leave you with a vacancy.

-If you’ve taken the steps to identify employee dissatisfaction in your business, then you’ve most likely collected feedback on why employees are unhappy.
+If you’ve taken the steps to identify job dissatisfaction in your business, then you’ve most likely collected feedback on why employees are unhappy.
 Ideally, this feedback contains actionable strategies for improving the work environment at your company.

-Delegate a leader for employee satisfaction.
+Delegate a leader for employee satisfaction

 As a business owner or executive, you might not have a significant amount of time to devote to monitoring and addressing job satisfaction.
 Instead of bearing the load, delegate a specific leader within your company to spearhead this aspect of your company.